openvinotoolkit/openvino_tensorflow/README.md

 ### Running tests

-In order to run the unit tests, you need a copy of the [tensorflow] source tree and build the [tensorflow] C++ library using the step 6 mentioned above.
+In order to run the unit tests, you need `pytest` installed:

-You also need `pytest` installed:
 ```
 pip install pytest
 ```

-Now you need to build the tensorflow C++ library using the following instructions:
+Now run the tests using the following instructions:
 1. Go to the ngraph-tf/build/test directory
     ```
     cd build/test